larammerce/docs/8.x/theme-development/helpers.md

 According to the need of every single content management engine, to simplify the process of pulling, modifying, and displaying changes for template creators, some special functions called **Helpers** are defined.
 The Larammerce engine is no exception.
 Therefore, for a better understanding, this document is provided for you, explaining the use of each helper function.
-To reach all the helpers, direct to the path: `app/Utils/CMS/Template/helpers.php`.
+To reach all the helpers, `/path/to/larammerce-project/app/Utils/CMS/Template/helpers.php`.

 **NOTE:** Check for updates in the helpers file, due to any changes in functions.